About Schmidt: Awards and nominations

 Upon accepting his Golden Globe for Best Actor in a Drama, Nicholson stated, "I'm a little surprised.
 I thought we made a comedy."

 It was also part of the Official Competition Selection at the 2002 Cannes Film Festival.

 Home media

-About Schmidt was released on DVD and VHS on June 3, 2003.
+About Schmidt was released on DVD and VHS on June 3, 2003 by New Line Home Entertainment.
 It was released on Blu-ray for the first time on February 3, 2015.